Food around Preston and the North West region

 Also in the Ribble Estuary are shrimps, Morecambe Bay; cockles.
 Fish was once a major activity in Fleetwood but not any more.

-Then there are local specialities which tend to be heartwarming working mans fare like the Lancashire Hot Pot and Chorley Cakes pictured on the right from my lunch at the British Commercial Vehicle Museum, served through the busmans hatch.
+Then there are local specialities which tend to be heartwarming working mans fare like the Lancashire Hot Pot and Chorley Cakes.

-We once returned from a spell in a hot sandy place and when I saw the green of England from the plane it seemed unreal, how could it be so beautifully green.
-I won't take it for granted again.
+Returning from a spell in a hot sandy place the green of England became visible from the plane, seemed unreal, how could it be so beautifully green.

 Businesses and Local Specials